-This statement sets the masterfile-format for all zones, but can be overridden on a per-zone or per-view basis by including a masterfile-format statement within the zone or view block in the configuration file.

-masterfile-style This specifies the formatting of zone files during dump, when the masterfile-format is text.
+When configured in options, this statement sets the masterfile-format for all zones, but it can be overridden on a per-zone or per-view basis by including a masterfile-format statement within the zone or view block in the configuration file. masterfile-style This specifies the formatting of zone files during dump, when the masterfile-format is text.
 This option is ignored with any other masterfile-format.